ajgilbert/EFT2Obs/README.md

 Note that this workflow has only been tested on lxplus.

+**At the moment LHAPDF is not installed automatically.
+Please edit `setup.sh` to change the path for `lhapdf-config` if you do not have /cvmfs mounted.**

-First run the `setup.sh` script.
+Then run the `setup.sh` script.
 This will:

  -  Download and compile madgraph_amc@nlo and Rivet.
  -  Apply a patch to the madgraph-pythia8 interface that is needed to make valid hepmc output with stored event weights